gmetrixr/docs/gmetri-docs/docs/02_platform/02_create/02_experience/01_experiences.md

 ### Variables

 Variables can be added to the experience in the variables tab.
 These varaibles can then be used in rules to control various properties of elements and scenes.
-Know more on how to use variables in the [Variables](./variables/) section.

 ![Variable](https://s.vrgmetri.com/image/q_90/gb-web/portal-docs/assets/img/screenshots/z5/experience_variable_setttings.JPG#boxShadow/)